 The wild donkeys of Big Bear Lake really are a hidden secret.
+The best way to find the wild donkeys of Big Bear Lake is to go on a hiking tour with a Big Bear nature guide.
 They remained hidden to me until about three years ago when I made an effort to go out and hike in the east valley of Big Bear Lake.
 Most tourists come to Big Bear Lake hoping to see wildlife.
 As a hiking guide, visitors always ask me about wild bears, will they see any bears?
 I mean the whole area is named Big Bear after all.
 I always explain that Big Bear Lake was named in the 1800s for the wild Grizzly Bears that were hunted nearly to extinction.
 Six black bears were brought into the Big Bear area and the population of bears we have now can be traced back to the lineage of those six descendants.
 It’s been said that maybe three hundred black bears live in Big Bear today but you rarely see them in the wild.
 Big Bear’s wild donkeys are much easier to spot especially if you go out for a hike with a donkey tour guide.

 Big Bear’s wild donkeys are leftover from the gold rush in California in the 1860s.
 The town of Belleville sat behind Gold Mountain back in Holcomb Valley and this was where the southern California gold rush thrived back then.
 Over 10,000 people lived in Belleville and it was almost named the county seat!
 Anyone who has driven the dirt roads of Holcomb valley knows there is nothing back there now, except for a few ranches and one old historic house that visitors can check out.
 When the gold rush petered out and all the miners left Belleville behind, a ghost town, the wild burros were left to fend for themselves amongst the sagebrush and pinion pines.
 The wild donkeys you see today are the descendants of those donkeys left behind.
 They are truly a living breathing, hee-hawing part of Big Bear’s history.